macro6461/js-mid-module-project-web-080717/README.md

 **A Note on CORS** Make sure your API supports either CORS or JSONP.
 Google around to ensure this.
 If you encounter a CORS error you'll need to find another API; we haven't gotten to CORS yet so don't worry about it for now.

-**APIs to avoid**: Yelp, and Facebook.
+**APIs to avoid**: Yelp, Twitter, and Facebook.
 They are crazy confusing.

 ### Some Examples

-~~The Followers page of twitter~~ The Twitter API can no longer be accessed from the browser, meaning you'd need a server in order to communicate with Twitter
  * Foursquare Venue search: https://foursquare.com/search
  * Foursquare Lists browser: https://foursquare.com/jmburges/lists/created
  * Dribble Viewer: https://dribbble.com/shots?sort=views